IConE: Batch Independent Collapse Prevention for Self-Supervised Representation Learning: Experiments

 \begin{itemize}[leftmargin=*,noitemsep] \item \textbf{IConE-Class:} Replace the instance-level embedding table with a class prototype table $\mathbf{E} \in \mathbb{R}^{C \times d}$.
 The encoder aligns views to their class prototype, while prototypes are regularized for orthogonality. \item \textbf{IConE-Instance:} Retain instance-level anchors but use labels: the alignment loss pulls views toward same-class anchors, while the diversity loss repels cross-class anchors. \end{itemize}

 \textbf{Results.} \cref{tab:supervised} shows both IConE variants outperform SupCon across all batch sizes, as SupCon inherits the same batch dependency as its unsupervised counterpart (SimCLR) due to reliance on in-batch positives.
 More notably, IConE-Class surpasses even standard CE.
-We hypothesize this stems from CE's reliance on prolonged training to converge toward a maximally separated class geometry~\cite{papyan2020prevalence}, a convergence that may remain incomplete in constrained regimes.
+We hypothesize this stems from CE's reliance on prolonged training to converge toward a maximally separated class geometry~\cite{papyan2020prevalence}, a phenomenon known as Neural Collapse.
 IConE-Class circumvents this by directly imposing inter-class separation via $\mathcal{L}_{\text{div}}$ and augmentation invariance via $\mathcal{L}_{\text{vv}}$, neither of which has an analogue in standard CE training.